 - Long-term or nursing home care is often for a parent who needs daily assistance with everyday tasks and medical care.
 Look for a long-term care facility that provides comfort for your parent, peace of mind for you, and options for future care, such as dementia care.

 Tips for Getting Your Parent on Board with Care

 It may be difficult for Dad to hear he needs assistance or for him to even consider moving from his home.
 However, when his health and safety are a concern, you don’t want to wait until an accident or crisis situation occurs.
 It is always best to be proactive when discussing your parent’s future care.
 Use these tips to help you start the conversation.

 - Ease into the conversation.
 Start with something positive and try to focus on the benefits of getting help with daily care.

-- Be careful not to personally insult.
-No one wants to hear his house is a mess or that he looks awful.
+- Be careful not to personally insult your parent.
+No one wants to hear their house is a mess or that they look awful.
 Focus on the benefits of having someone to do housekeeping or not having to worry about getting groceries.

 - Revisit the conversation.
 Transitions such as this often take ongoing dialogue and research.
 Stay supportive of your parent as you continue the conversation and bring new resources and information to the table.

 About Maine Veterans' Homes

 Maine Veterans' Homes has six locations throughout Maine, that offer varying levels of care for your Veteran loved one, their spouse or Gold Star parent.
 Interested in more information about this topic?
 Download the Maine Veterans' Homes guide to Choosing a Senior Community >>>